wvella/kafka-dotnet-producer/README.md

-# .NET load testing producer
+# .NET load testing producer using the Producer method

 This project contains a .NET application that produces records to a topic on Confluent Cloud and prints the produced records to the console.